bljohnsondev/mishos/docs/docker.md

 ## Docker Configuration

 The Mishos application consists of two containers - the frontend and the backend.
-You can also include a database container if you want to use MySQL or PostgreSQL (or point it at an existing database server).

-**NOTE**: If you are watching any long running shows with 10+ seasons I would highly recommend using MySQL or PostgreSQL.
-In my testing SQLite tends to be painfully slow when running a *Mark Previous* on 20 seasons of Family Guy.
-I'm also running this on a lightweight Debian VM so YMMV.
+You will also need to provide a MySQL database for the backend to connect to.

 First let's see an example of the `docker-compose.yml` file that I'm personally using: